 Gaelic Girl Names

-From ethereal picks inspired by mythology to timeless choices passed down through generations, Gaelic names for girls are full of grace, strength, and beauty.
-Many are tied to queens, saints, goddesses, and nature, making them rich with meaning and cultural depth.
-Whether you’re drawn to poetic sounds or names with fierce spirit, this collection has something magical for every little girl.
+Gaelic names for girls blend grace, strength, and storytelling.
+Many are inspired by queens, saints, goddesses, and nature, giving them a sense of magic and depth.
+Whether you are drawn to soft, lyrical sounds or bold names with a fierce spirit, there is something special in this collection for every little girl.

 1. Aoife — You pronounce this name “Ee-fuh,” and it means “beautiful and radiant.”